ezrasong/aixff-app/README.md

 - Pagination, form validation, error states, accessibility checks, and visual polish are intentionally minimal.
 Expand them based on your product requirements.
+- DIY guidance and marketing strategies are missing.
+Document customization steps and promotional approaches to help store owners tailor and grow their apps.

 Document any additional decisions in this README to help future developers.